Table of Contents:

 Sellers who have incurred 3 or more penalty points will also be subjected to certain maximum listing limits for 28 days.

-No matter how many counterfeits you remove, scammers will keep targeting your business.
+No matter how many Shopee counterfeits you remove, scammers will keep targeting your business.
 A key to success is monitoring results and preventing new infringers from profiting from your brand.
-Red Points’ brand protection software can help.
+Red Points’ Brand Protection Software can help.
 Get in touch with us and find the best solution for your company.